allenl7/privacy/README.md

 # Introduction

 This is a guide that first goes over why this is important and then I go over my personal setup and strategies I use.
-The main goal of this write-up is to inform people and discuss ideas on how individuals to acheive privacy and security.
+The main goal of this write-up is to inform people and discuss ideas on how individuals to achieve more privacy and security.

 # Why Privacy, Security, Data and Software Sovereignty is Important.